huggingface/huggingface_hub/docs/hub/tutorial-add-library.md

 ### `create_repo`

-The `create_repo` method directly creates a repository on the Hub.
+The `create_repo` method creates a repository on the Hub.
 Use the `name` parameter to provide a name for your repository:

 ```python
 >>> from huggingface_hub import HfApi